UVADS/distributed_computing/agendas/ds7200_agenda_01.md

 3. remove the folder and contents when the course ends

 **COMPUTE SETUP**
-We have a kernel for Spark 3.3.
+We have a Jupyter kernel called `DS7200 Spark 3.3`.
 To use this, you'll need to run the following command from a terminal:

 `/standard/ds7200-apt4c/setup.sh`